Mercedes targets evolution rather than revolution in self-driving car push

 “What is paramount here is safety.
 This is about having a mature system.
 Mercedes safety standards stand over and above everything, including speed.”

-(Reporting by Edward Taylor in Frankfurt; Editing by Matthew Lewis)
+(Reporting by Edward Taylor in Frankfurt.
+Editing by Matthew Lewis.)

 The audio problem: Learn how new cloud-based API solutions are solving imperfect, frustrating audio in video conferences.
 Access here